Tojikan/znz-roll20/docs/p4-combat.md

 ### Initiative ###

-A combat encounter begins with all players rolling initiative.
-They can roll their initiative directly into the Roll20 Turn Tracker by selecting their token and using the Initiative Macro button or typing in "/roll 1d10 &{tracker}.
+A combat encounter begins with all players rolling initiative which is a flat D10 roll.
+Initiative is tracked in the Roll20 Turn Tracker.

+Players can roll initiative directly into the tracker by using the Initiative Macro (see [Scripts]({{site.baseurl}}/p7-scripts-macros.html).

 Players go in order of their initiative.
 <br/><br/>

 ### Rounds ###

 A combat round ends once all players have completed their turns.
-However, there are some notable occurrences once a combat round ends.

-- All undead enemies will then begin their actions.
-Enemy movements, attacks, and actions are resolved at the end of the round.
+When a round ends, all undead enemies will then begin their actions and resolve their movement and attacks.

-- Each round of combat adds an additional amount to the final **Combat Burden**.
+When a new round begins, the initiative order resets.
+In addition, the ZM will add another additional amount to the final **Combat Burden**.

-Once the round ends, the order resets for the next round.
 <br/><br/>

 ### Combat Burden ###